 Approximately 25 – 30 students are in the program at any time.
 The number of seats available for each new cohort will vary.
 On average six students are admitted per year.
 Classes begin in the fall semester of each year.
 Meeting entry-level requirements for admission does not guarantee a seat in the program.

 The procedures listed below are for applicants who have an undergraduate degree in communication sciences and disorders or similar OR have taken the pre-professional leveling sequence or equivalent.
-If your undergraduate degree is in an unrelated field, you will need to complete the pre-professional program or equivalent before applying to graduate school.
+If your undergraduate degree is in an unrelated field, you will need to complete the Pre-Professional Certificate Program or equivalent before applying to graduate school.

 Applying for admission to the AuD program begins with an application to the ISU Graduate school.
 The online application includes a $60, non-refundable application fee.
 In this application process, you will need to provide official copies of your transcripts and GRE scores.
 Graduate School Online Admissions Application.